Updated: September 24, 2021 1:02:16 pm

-Led by MS Dhoni, Team India won the inaugural T20 World Cup 2007, beating arch-rivals Pakistan by five runs in a last-over thriller at Johannesberg.
+Led by MS Dhoni, Team India won the inaugural T20 World Cup 2007, beating arch-rivals Pakistan by five runs in a last-over thriller at Johannesberg on September 24, 2007.
 Here’s a look at the squad which led India to a historic win in the shortest format of the game:

 MS Dhoni (Captain and wicketkeeper):

 Since then, MS Dhoni led India to victory in the 2011 World Cup and to the top of Test rankings.
-The former Indian skipper retired from Test cricket in 2014, but still playing in the limited-overs format.
-The 38-year-old’s last international match was in the World Cup 2019 semi-final against New Zealand.
+The former Indian skipper retired from Test cricket in 2014, on August 15, 2020 he also announced retirement from all form of international cricket.
+The 39-year-old’s last international match was in the World Cup 2019 semi-final against New Zealand.
+Now leading the Chennai Super Kings (CSK) in the IPL 2020 in Dubai.

 Yuvraj Singh (Vice-captain)